-Table-toppers FC Halifax Town travel to Sutton United on Saturday (3pm), who will be aiming to bounce back from their first defeat of the season.
+FC Halifax Town head to strugglers Sutton on Tuesday (7.45pm) aiming to bounce back from their 5-0 thrashing at Bromley.

 Sutton United v FC Halifax Town